Blood Clots During Pregnancy: Symptoms, Treatment, and Prevention

 - You have a Cesarean section

 Women tend to be more sensitive and aware of potential complications while they are pregnant.
 Although blood clots are unlikely, there are a few signs that can indicate the possibility of a blood clot.
-These include:

 - Swelling or pain in one leg